-- after washing, ensure you rinse well, pat hands dry and apply moisturiser
+- after washing, ensure they rinse well, pat hands dry and apply moisturiser

 Dr Paller says warm water is okay to use, particularly because hot water can aggravate eczema.
 After washing and rinsing well, the hands should be patted dry and a good moisturiser applied.

-Hand eczema is caused by irritant contact dermatitis (caused by exposure to chemicals), atopic dermatitis (immune system), and dyshidrotic eczema.
+Hand eczema is caused by irritant contact dermatitis (which itself is caused by exposure to chemicals), atopic dermatitis (immune system), and dyshidrotic eczema.
 With the current COVID-19 pandemic putting the focus on hand hygiene (frequent washing and use of sanitizer), the role it plays in the lives of those who have eczema is notable.
 According to Dr Paller, constant hand washing will cause skin to dry out, causing an eczema flare-up because of the natural oils stripped from the skin.

 Disrupting the skin barrier prevents your hands from locking in moisture

-The jobs people do can also be risk factors of developing hand eczema – for example, healthcare, nursing, cleaning, and industrial work.
+The professions people are in can also be risk factors of developing hand eczema – for example, healthcare, nursing, cleaning, and industrial work.
 Increased exposure to sanitiser and hand washes have led to increased incidence of hand eczema.
 Fear of catching the virus has led to excessive hand washing.

 Health and government officials are urging us to wash our hands frequently for up to twenty seconds, and even during lockdown when most people remained indoors, frequent hand washing continued for several weeks while the incidence of the virus was very high.
 Now that more businesses have reopened, hand washing and regular sanitising is the norm.
 While this may prove helpful in limiting the person-to-person transmission of COVID-19, it is not very good for the skin.